xixi219/MOS/README.md

 - 1310 SNR_15 audio
 - 11790 clean audio

   from LJSpeech, we applied various levels of noise at different SNR (Signal-to-Noise Ratio) levels.

-The distribution of Mean Opinion Scores for these batches of audio files is depicted in the chart through histplot and kdeplot.
+The distribution of Mean Opinion Scores for these batches of audio files, is depicted in the chart through histplot and kdeplot.
 ![mos_distribution_histplot.png](./mos_distribution_histplot.png)
 ![mos_distribution_kdeplot.png](./mos_distribution_kdeplot.png)